"Wood heater smoke contains fine particles and toxic chemicals including cancer causing compounds.

 Especially at risk are elderly people who suffer from chronic respiratory problems.

 Everybody has a responsibility to help keep our air clean.
-If you can see or smell smoke then you are causing a problem for
+If you can see or smell smoke then you are causing a

-It has been easy for the forestry industries to blame wood heaters in the past for smoking communities out, even though forestry put
+It has been easy for the forestry industries to blame wood heaters in the past for smoking communities out, even

-32 times as many particulates into our Tasmanian air shed.
+though forestry put 32 times as many particulates into our Tasmanian air shed.

 Can you imagine how terrible it must be to live next to a smoky flue?